What to Expect When You Come to the Writing Center

 - You should be able to explain what the assignment is and what you want to focus on in our session.
 We can help with general interpretations of assignment prompts, but if you really do not understand what your teacher is asking for, the best person to ask is your teacher.

 - Our half-hour sessions are not designed to "get through" the whole paper or cover everything in one session.
 Instead, we want to help you focus on one or two writing strategies that you can apply to the rest of your papers.
 Please understand that the Writing Center consultants will not correct or edit your papers for you, but we will provide feedback for you to learn, work, and improve your writing.

 - You should be receptive to new approaches and techniques.

 - You need to understand that writing is an ongoing process, and that mastery develops gradually.

 - Students with disabilities needing accommodations for tutoring sessions should first contact Student Disability Services (SDS) with the request.
-SDS and the Learning and Writing Center will collaborate to meet the request.
+SDS and the Learning, Writing, and Speaking Centers (LWSC) will collaborate to meet the request.

 - Any exceptions to the aforementioned guidelines must first be cleared by the Director of the Writing Center.

 - For group papers, all members of the group need to be present for a session.

 - Our hours of operation: are Mondays - Thursdays from 8 am - 8 pm; Friday from 8 am - 5 pm.
 Hours are subject to change during Finals Week and Summer Intersession.